ilyakrasavin/OSM-Greater-Vancouver/README.md

-# Recommendation System: OpenStreetMaps - Greater Vancouver
+# Recommendation System: OpenStreetMaps
+Computational Data Science (CMPT 353) @ Simon Fraser University<br>

 ## About

-This term project was carried out within scope of Computational Data Science (CMPT353) @ Simon Fraser University.<br>
+The goal of this project was to become familiar with:<br>
+1) Geospatial Data (OpenStreetMaps - Greater Vancouver Area)
-The goal was to familiarize ourselves with important procedures such as ETL, Descriptive Analysis and Visualization.<br>
+2) Important Data Science procedures such as ETL, Descriptive Analysis and Visualization.<br>

-Geospatial Data from OpenStreetMaps for the area of Greater Vancouver is considered (provided by instuctor).
-Additional SQL requests were made to WikiMedia database in attempts to augment the dataset with images for visualization purposes.
-While Augmentation failed due to lack of images for desired entries, the team has gained important experience cleaning, transforming and working with existing data.<br>
-As a result, we designed a simple recommendation system using Folium in Python.
-The program takes geotagged images of User's path and shows spots of interest located closely on a map.
+Simple recommendation module developed in Python displays spots of interest based on geotagged pictures of a User's path.

 ## Contents

 ### /Datasets<br>
 - Contains Datasets as Provided for the course in JSON format<br>
-- WikiData Folder Contains additional data queried from Wikimedia Database
+- WikiData Folder Contains additional data queried from Wikimedia Database<br>

 ### /Data Extraction<br>
-- Scripts used to retrieve initial OpenStreetMaps Data for Vancouver Area
+- Scripts used to retrieve initial OpenStreetMaps Data for Greater Vancouver Area<br>

 ### /Project Pipeline<br>
-- Jupyter Notebooks Describing the Progress
+- Jupyter Notebooks outlining the Progress
-- Driver Python Program and Support Scripts
+- Driver Program (main.py) and Supporting Python Scripts

 ## Requirements